salma-ehab/dbt_new_york_sales_data/models/Documentation/project_documentation.md

 A region dimension containing unique combinations of country, city, state, region, and postal code of every customer, with an iterative key serving as the primary key.

 {% enddocs %}

+{% docs sales_fct_description %}

+A sales fact table in which each row corresponds to an item per order, with the combined foreign keys of customer ID, region iterative key, order ID, and product iterative key serving as the primary key.

+{% enddocs %}